zengin/microsoft-graph-docs/api-reference/v1.0/api/educationclass-delta.md

 If successful, this method returns a `200 OK` response code and an [educationClass](../resources/educationclass.md) collection object in the response body.

+> [!IMPORTANT]
+> educationClass deltas do not include deleted classes.

 ## Example